Flash memory: Distinction between NOR and NAND flash

 NOR and NAND flash get their names from the structure of the interconnections between memory cells.
 In NOR flash, cells are connected in parallel to the bit lines, allowing cells to be read and programmed individually.
 The parallel connection of cells resembles the parallel connection of transistors in a CMOS NOR gate.
 In NAND flash, cells are connected in series, resembling a CMOS NAND gate.
 The series connections consume less space than parallel ones, reducing the cost of NAND flash.
 It does not, by itself, prevent NAND cells from being read and programmed individually.

 Each NOR flash cell is larger than a NAND flash cell – 10 F^{2} vs 4 F^{2} – even when using exactly the same semiconductor device fabrication and so each transistor, contact, etc. is exactly the same size – because NOR flash cells require a separate metal contact for each cell.

 Because of the series connection and removal of wordline contacts, a large grid of NAND flash memory cells will occupy perhaps only 60% of the area of equivalent NOR cells (assuming the same CMOS process resolution, for example, 130 nm, 90 nm, or 65 nm).
 NAND flash's designers realized that the area of a NAND chip, and thus the cost, could be further reduced by removing the external address and data bus circuitry.
-Instead, external devices could communicate with NAND flash via sequential-accessed command and data registers, which would internally retrieve and output the necessary data.
-This design choice made random-access of NAND flash memory impossible, but the goal of NAND flash was to replace mechanical hard disks, not to replace ROMs.
+Instead, external devices could communicate with NAND flash via sequentially accessed command and data registers, which would internally retrieve and output the necessary data.
+This design choice made random access to NAND flash memory impossible, but the goal of NAND flash was to replace mechanical hard disks, not ROMs.

-The first GSM phones and many feature phones had NOR flash memory, from which processor instructions could be executed directly in an execute-in-place architecture and allowed for short boot times.
-With smartphones, NAND flash memory was adopted as it has larger storage capacities and lower costs, but causes longer boot times because instructions cannot be executed from it directly, and must be copied to RAM memory first before execution.
+The first GSM phones and many feature phones had NOR flash memory, on which processor instructions could be executed directly in an execute-in-place architecture, allowing for short boot times.
+With smartphones, NAND flash memory was adopted for its larger storage capacity and lower cost, but it causes longer boot times because instructions cannot be executed directly from it and must be copied to RAM before execution.